Broadband has long since ceased to be a luxury, and entered the realms of an essential utility.

 Determining how this accommodation will be used – and by how many people – will help you to choose broadband for a second home.

-- A standard broadband deal, at the lowest speed and monthly price ISPs can offer.
+- A cheap broadband deal, at the lowest speed and monthly price ISPs can offer.
 Many rural second homes only receive ADSL speeds anyway.

-- A rolling 30-day contract.
+- A rolling 30-day or no-contract broadband deal.
 If you’re only visiting a property a few times a year, this might work out cheaper than a year-round deal, even if cancellation costs are incurred.

-- Mobile broadband.
+- A mobile broadband deal.
 Mobile networks offer USB plug-in dongles and local MiFi routers.
 Data lasts indefinitely if it’s unused, and more can be added to your account as needed.

 These options all assume you won’t require lightning-fast connectivity in your second home, or a large volume of available data at any given time.